To a novice motorcyclist, riding in the rain can be a very scary thought.

 Waterproof, all-weather riding boots are a great option any time, as they eliminate the need to stop and change your boots when it gets wet.

 Waterproof gaiters, which slip over your boots, are also great to keep on hand.
 In a pinch, slipping a plastic bag over your sock, inside your boot, is a great way to keep your feet dry, if not your boots!
 Another hack: stuff your boots with newspaper overnight to help dry them out from the inside.

 Again, staying comfortable is the key.
 How far you go in “rainproofing” yourself may depend on the circumstances.
 If you’re on your way home and it starts raining, you may not mind your jeans getting a little wet if it’s warm out.

 In that sense, a little water never hurt anybody, and you can always change into dry clothes when you get home.

 Once you’re appropriately outfitted and focused on the road, the first rule of riding in the rain is to slow down.

-Also, increase your following distance and make sure that you have space around you for evasive maneuvers if necessary.
+Also, increase your following distance and ensure you have space around you for evasive maneuvers if necessary.